Real coffee, but a fake ‘Starbucks’ in piracy-ridden Iraq

 Counterfeiters and pirates have stepped up activity in Iraq in the past five years, particularly as Gulf countries have responded to U.S. pressure and become more stringent regulators, said a U.S. official in the State Department, speaking on condition of anonymity because he was not authorized to talk about the trends.

-The broadcaster beIN has sent cease-and-desist letters to Earthlink, Iraq’s largest internet service provider, which offers subscribers with a free streaming service, Shabakaty, composed almost entirely of pirated content, beIN has said.
+The broadcaster beIN has sent cease-and-desist letters to Earthlink, Iraq’s largest internet service provider.
+Earthlink offers subscribers a free streaming service, Shabakaty, which beIN alleges is composed almost entirely of pirated content.
 Iraq’s Communications Ministry, which partners with Earthlink, did not respond to a request for comment.

 “It’s unheard of and completely outrageous,” said Cameron Andrews, director of beIN’s anti-piracy department.
 “It’s a huge market, so it’s a great deal of commercial loss.”